BokoEnos/coalmine_java/README.md

 ### Everyone Else

-Download the jar from the build directory of this repo and add to your project's classpath.
+Download the JAR from the build directory of this repository and add it to your project's classpath.

 Configuration
 -------------